Customer Empathy Map: What Is It and Why Does It Matter?

 The Six Quadrants of a Customer Empathy Map

-A customer empathy map has six quadrants or parts.
-These focus on your customer’s thoughts, feelings, and behaviour.
+A customer empathy map has six quadrants.
+These focus on your customer’s thoughts, feelings, and behavior.
 Let’s understand each quadrant in detail:

-1. Who Are We Empathising With and What Are Their Goals?
+1. Who Are We Empathizing With and What Are Their Goals?

-The first step is identifying who your customer is.
-Here you should think about:
+• The first step is identifying who your customer is.

 • What is your customer’s background, needs, and challenges?